 This depends on how much your orthodontist has planned for your braces removal appointment.
 Traditional orthodontic devices (braces) can be removed relatively quickly.
 The process entails removing the braces, then polishing the bonding material from the teeth.
 This typically takes 15-20 minutes.
 From there, your orthodontist will take a series of x-rays and photographs.
 If your orthodontist has an in-house laboratory, they will also be able to fabricate your retainers that same day!
 Finally, you will be given instructions regarding how to wear and take care of your retainers.
 Needless to say, having your orthodontic device removed should be a fairly easy, non-anxiety inducing affair.

 Aside from some pressure while your orthodontic devices are being removed, the process is relatively pain-free.
 To remove the device, your practitioner will use a specialized tool that will enable them to squeeze off the brackets that are affixed to your teeth.
 They apply just enough pressure to allow them to easily pop off.
 Any remaining cement residue will be polished from the teeth.
 This process is very straightforward and doesn’t damage the enamel on your teeth.

 Your teeth will feel very different after orthodontic treatment is complete.
 Obviously, this can vary from patient to patient, but some of the sensations reported after treatment are:

 - Teeth feel “big and slimy”

 These sensations are completely normal, and will, over time, become less pronounced and eventually disappear.

 BEFORE YOUR APPOINTMENT

-Hopefully this blog has addressed many of your questions regarding removal of orthodontic appliances.
+Hopefully, this blog has addressed many of your questions regarding the removal of orthodontic appliances.
 Of course, you’re also encouraged to speak with your orthodontist regarding any questions not already addressed in this article.